Connecticut Guide To Legal Gambling

 Of course, Mohegan Sun has to live in the shadow of all this extravagance.
 In a different state, Mohegan Sun would almost certainly be the crown jewel.

-Mohegan Sun is owned by the Mohegan Indian Tribe.
-Located in Uncasville, its offerings are numerous in their own right – 5,000 slot machines and 300 table games await players.
-The casino claims more dining options than Foxwoods: a whopping 47 different places to find a bite to eat.
+Mohegan Sun is owned by the Mohegan Indian Tribe, is located in Uncasville, CT.
+Its offerings are numerous in their own right: 5,000 slot machines and 300 table games await players.
+The casino claims more dining options than Foxwoods, which include a whopping 47 different places to find a bite to eat.
 There are also 37 shopping locations for customers at Mohegan Sun.
 The casino’s hotel has two massive towers with thousands of rooms.

 In short, Mohegan Sun is nothing to scoff at.
 The casino’s yearly revenue hovers around $1.2 billion, although its overhead eats the profits significantly.
 The recession and massive regional competition (casino construction exploded in the last decade in New England) saw both Connecticut casinos deeply in debt.

 However, with so much churn in its business, it is unlikely either casino is going anywhere, and the two tribes are not exactly competing with one another at this point, particularly in light of recent events.

 State lawmakers approved a new joint venture for a third casino June 7.
 Both of Connecticut’s casinos are to be joint owners of this property.
 The property will be built in East Windsor, located in the north central part of the state.
 The idea behind the legislation is to build a casino to compete with a new MGM property being constructed over the border in Springfield, MA.
 The bottom line is that regional competition is forcing the hand of the legislature, and the winners will be any Connecticut residents or visitors hungry for other options in the state.